Generic selectors

 NVQ Level 6 vs Degree: What’s the Difference?

-Although both qualifications are equivalent in level, the experience of earning them is very different.
+Although both qualifications are at the same level, the experience required to earn them is very different.

 A bachelor’s degree is an academic qualification typically earned over three years at university.
-It involves lectures, exams, essays, and theoretical learning.
-To enrol, you usually need prior academic qualifications, such as A-Levels.
+It consists of lectures, exams, essays, and learning theory.
+In order to enrol, you typically require previous academic qualifications, e.g. A-Levels.

 In contrast, an NVQ Level 6 diploma in construction management (or a similar field) is assessed entirely through practical, work-based learning.
 There are no formal entry requirements, and no exams are required.
 You demonstrate your knowledge and skills through a portfolio, site assessments, and discussions with your assessor, all while continuing in your current job.